-* MSCI Asia ex-Japan up 0.8 pct, Nikkei hits fresh five-year
+* MSCI Asia ex-Japan up 0.8 pct, Nikkei hits fresh five-year peak

 * China reports stronger-than-forecast April trade data

 * Equities seen preferred as global easings depress returns on bonds

 * European shares likely inch higher